jakobgruber/url-checker/README.md

-# url-checker
+# website-health-check
 ##description
-fetches urls from rss-feeds and verifies if every item of the feed is online
+Simple health checks of websites by testing urls if they are online and complete.
+Urls are provided by rss-feeds.

 ##installation
 - install node
 - "npm install"